freakbeast14/Kaizntree/README.md

 - **Password:** `user1`

 Alternatively, feel free to sign up for a new account and explore the dashboard with your own unique login.

+### Video demonstartion of the application

+To understand the process behind the making of the application, I have made a video demonstartion of the application.
+To watch it, click [here](https://drive.google.com/file/d/1bfiZnifrCjkvJEv7RHFVFYcLAqQ5M9Wq/view?usp=sharing).

 ## Technology Stack